giuliabaldini/brainclustering/README.md

 ### Search

 It is also possible to train on a small set of images, only the ones with the smallest MSE to the selected source image.
-In this case the patient name of the query has to be selected with `--query_filename`, which is the name of the patient folder in `name/to/test`

 ```
-python3 search.py --experiment_name test_name --data_folder /path/to/data --main_clusters 4 --sub_clusters 100 --mapping_source t1 --mapping_target t2 --method kmeans --postprocess 0 --query_filename query_name --n_images 5 --excel --test_set name/to/test
+python3 search.py --experiment_name test_name --data_folder /path/to/data --main_clusters 4 --sub_clusters 100 --mapping_source t1 --mapping_target t2 --method kmeans --postprocess 0 --n_images 5 --excel --test_set name/to/test
 ```
-`--n_images` selects how many images with the closest MSE will be selected.
+This will iterate through all the test images in `name/to/test` and for each of them it will find the `n_images` with the smallest MSE, and will compute the training only on those images.

 ### Complementary